sbalk/.dotbins/README.md

 ## ℹ️ Additional Information

-* This README was automatically generated on Apr 30, 2025
+* This README was automatically generated on May 01, 2025
 * Current platform: **macos/arm64**
 * For more information on dotbins, visit https://github.com/basnijholt/dotbins